-- The literature search represents the least invasive and most passive form of data collection.
+- The literature search represents the least invasive (intrusion is null) and most passive form of data collection (data is collected whatever the project generates).
 It requires the investigator to analyze the results of papers and other documents that are publicly available. - This inexpensive method places no demands on a given project and provides information across a broad range of domains. - The major weakness with a literature search is selection bias or the tendency of researchers, authors, and journal editors to publish positive results.
 Contradictory results often are not reported, so a meta-analysis of previously published data may indicate an effect that is not really present if the full set of observable data was presented.